 CSR promotes business and development and exemplifies those organizations that will destroy organizations and promote members in an organization.
 Basically, it deliberates the inclusion of the employer’s interest in CSR corporate decision-making.

 Corporate social responsibility has been redefined every year.
 However, it will certainly help the organization’s mission, as well as a guide to that company and help stand out for its consumers.
 Business ethics can be both an ideological and a descriptive discipline.

 The range and mileage of business moral problems reflect the reflection of degrees that are considered as discrimination with non-economic social values.
 Therefore, it is necessary to use CSR for business to create a healthy environment for the organization.

 A leader is a teacher.
-That means to develop a leader’s liability for whom he is helping them to grow even more mercantile, more qualified professionals, their careers, to help them feel better about themselves so that they can face a difficult conclusion of their life with real examples of ethical behavior in business.
+That means developing a leader’s liability for whom he is helping them to grow even more mercantile, more qualified professionals, in their careers, to help them feel better about themselves so that they can face a difficult conclusion of their life with real examples of ethical behavior in business.

 Examples of Ethical Behaviors in The Workplace: